 Imagine how many people have been denied the opportunity to use CBD and marijuana in the last eight decades because a few politicians decided it was “dangerous” without any justification.

 Thankfully, now there’s hope – as of May 2, 2018, medical marijuana is legal in 29 states and DC, and recreational use is legal in 9 states and DC.
 Details surrounding possession limits vary by state.
 Possession of marijuana remains illegal at the federal level, unfortunately – the plant is still classified under Schedule 1.
-Laws regarding hemp and hemp-based CBD are much more difficult to interpret (the CBD products we offer can be legally shipped anywhere in the US, as of the time of this writing).
+Laws regarding hemp and hemp-based CBD are much more difficult to interpret (these CBD products from Organica Naturals can be legally shipped anywhere in the US, as of the time of this writing – full disclosure: I am an affiliate and may earn commission if you buy their products).

 While the DEA, the federal government, police departments, Big Pharma, and the prison industry have a lot to lose if cannabis is fully legalized, humanity has much to gain.